History of mass spectrometry: Manhattan Project

 A Calutron is a sector mass spectrometer that was used for separating the isotopes of uranium developed by Ernest O. Lawrence during the Manhattan Project and was similar to the Cyclotron invented by Lawrence.
 Its name is a concatenation of Cal.
 U.-tron, in tribute to the University of California, Lawrence's institution and the contractor of the Los Alamos laboratory.
 They were implemented for industrial scale uranium enrichment at the Oak Ridge, Tennessee Y-12 plant established during the war and provided much of the uranium used for the "Little Boy" nuclear weapon, which was dropped onto Hiroshima in 1945.

 Development of gas chromatography-mass spectrometry

 The use of a mass spectrometer as the detector in gas chromatography was developed during the 1950s by Roland Gohlke and Fred McLafferty.

-The development of affordable and miniaturized computers has helped in the simplification of the use of this instrument, as well as allowed great improvements in the amount of time it takes to analyze a sample.
+The development of affordable and miniaturized computers has helped in the simplification of the use of this instrument, as well as allowed great improvements in the time taken to analyze a sample.